syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 N> Install the same version of the core NuGet in all the projects.
 The text input layout control will be available in core NuGet from v16.3.0.x onwards.

-I> To start with v16.2.0.x, you have to include a license key in your project if you reference Syncfusion assemblies from the trial setup or NuGet feed.
+I> From v16.2.0.x, you have to include a license key in your project if you reference Syncfusion assemblies from the trial setup or NuGet feed.
 Please refer to this [documentation](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your Xamarin applications and using our components.

 ## Launching an application on each platform with text input layout